Now through 5 p.m. on Sunday, June 30th

 An extraordinary opportunity for an extraordinary new children’s librarian.

 We welcome your interest in the Harold W. McGraw, Jr. Fellowship.

 Harold W. McGraw, Jr. was an active supporter of Darien Library with a personal commitment to education and a belief in the important role a child's library experiences play at the beginning of life-long literacy.
-The McGraw family has funded the formation of a Children's Librarian Fellowship at Darien Library to honor his memory, through a two-year full-salaried position for a recent Master in Library Science graduate who:
+The McGraw family has funded the formation of a Children's Librarian Fellowship at Darien Library to honor his memory, through a two-year full-salaried position for a recent Master in Library Science graduate who possesses:

-Applications will be due March 31, 2014.
+Applications will be due April 1, 2016.
 After initial screening, interviews for finalists will be held at a mutually convenient time and place, and the finalist will be invited to visit Darien Library for a meeting with the Fellowship Committee prior to appointment.

-The Fellow will be paid initially at the Connecticut Library Association MLS minimum salary for entry-level positions (for 2013: $51,675) with full benefits, paid membership in CLA and ALA, and funding for attendance to national conferences.
+The Fellow will be paid initially at the Connecticut Library Association MLS minimum salary for entry-level positions (for 2015: $51,675) with full benefits, paid membership in CLA and ALA, and funding for attendance to national conferences.

 The Fellow will work as a member of the Children's Services team, providing reference and readers' advisory services in addition to creating and conducting programs for children and families.
 The Fellow will be given specific, defined, high-stakes projects and responsibilities that will be determined by the successful candidate's skills and interests.
-The Fellowship will provide experience, growth and challenges in the following areas
+The Fellowship will provide experience, growth, and challenges in the following areas: